fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

 31. What are the different build modes in Flutter?

    The Flutter tooling supports three modes when compiling your app, and a headless mode for testing.
-You choose a compilation mode depending on where you are in the development cycle.The modes are:
+You choose a compilation mode depending on where you are in the development cycle.
+The modes are:
    - Debug
    - Profile
    - Release